Our website is now open for orders that will ship January, February & March 2024.

 Standard rootstock for Asian and flowering pears.
-More vigorous than Calleryana; unpruned tree height of fruiting varieties 15-25 ft.; tree may be held to any height with summer pruning.
+More vigorous than Calleryana; unpruned tree height of fruiting varieties 15-25 feet, but tree may be held to any height with summer pruning.
 Tolerates wet soil, dry soil, alkaline soil.
 Resistant to pear decline.
 More cold hardy than Calleryana, to at least -10° F.

-Peaches and nectarines dwarfed to 8-14 ft.; apricots and plums dwarfed to 12-18 ft.
-Very tolerant of wet soil; not drought tolerant (induces early dormancy in dry soil) so needs very regular water in hot climates; a top dressing of mulch can help maintain soil moisture.
-Resists root knot nematodes.
+Peaches and nectarines dwarfed to eight to fourteen feet, apricots and plums dwarfed to twelve to eighteen feet.
+Very tolerant of wet soil, but not drought tolerant (induces early dormancy in dry soil) so needs very regular water in hot climates.
+A top dressing of mulch can help maintain soil moisture.
+Resists root-knot nematodes.
 Induces heavy bearing at a young age.
 Very winter hardy.
 Strong and well anchored.
 Pat.
-No. 5112 (Zaiger).
+No. 5112 (Zaiger)

 Domestic Apple (Apple)

 Dwarfing rootstock for apples.
-Unpruned tree height 2/3 the size of standard, or about 12-20 ft.; can be held to any height with summer pruning.
+Unpruned tree height is two thirds the size of standard or about twelve to twenty feet.
 Induces early and heavy bearing.
 Resistant to fireblight and powdery mildew, moderately resistant to collar rot.
 Has good anchorage.
 Very winter hardy, widely adapted.

 The most winter hardy of the commonly used cherry rootstocks.
 Resists crown gall, bacterial canker, some nematodes.
 Not tolerant of wet soils.
-Standard varieties slightly dwarfed to about 85% of their height on Mazzard, or about 25-35 ft.
+Standard varieties slightly dwarfed to about 85% of their height on Mazzard, or about 25-35 feet.
 Can be held at any height with summer pruning.
 Induces early, heavy bearing.

 Marianna 26-24 (Mari.)